liangzheng816/OfficeDocs-SharePoint/migration/mm-troubleshoot.md

 **Workaround**.
 Assign the Geo user either a SharePoint admin or Global admin role.

 > [!IMPORTANT]
-> Microsoft recommends that you use roles with the fewest permissions, which helps improve security for your organization.
+> Microsoft recommends that you use roles with the fewest permissions, helping to improve security for your organization.
 Global Administrator is a highly privileged role that should be limited to emergency scenarios when you can't use an existing role.

 1. In the admin center, go to the **Users** > [Active users](https://go.microsoft.com/fwlink/p/?linkid=850628) page.
 2. On the **Active users** page, select the user whose admin role you want to change.
 In the flyout pane, under **Roles**, select **Manage roles**.